amanarya1r/World_Layoffs-EDA/README.md

 ## About

-This MySQL project focuses on conducting **Exploratory Data Analysis (EDA)** on a cleaned global layoffs dataset.
+This MySQL project focuses on conducting **Exploratory Data Analysis (EDA)** on a cleaned World Layoffs dataset.
 The objective is to uncover key trends and patterns in employee layoffs across industries, countries, and years, and prepare insights for future dashboarding and reporting.

 The dataset was sourced from the [Kaggle World Layoffs Dataset](https://www.kaggle.com/datasets/swaptr/layoffs-2022) and cleaned in the companion project, [World Layoffs - Data Cleaning](https://github.com/amanarya1r/World_Layoffs-Data_Cleaning).